-I’m such a fan of yoga for boosting the mind-body balance and helping me achieve way more in life, that I hardly know where to start describing my experience and continuing journey.
-One place I do know where to begin is with my YTT in India, where a whole new world of knowledge, understanding and compassion opened up to me.
-The best yoga teacher training India courses will teach you to spread your wings in a way that has altered my outlook on the world and has changed me forever.
+I’m such a fan of yoga for boosting the mind-body connection and helping me achieve way more in life, that I hardly know where to start describing my experience and continuing journey.
+One place I do know where to begin is with my YTT in India, where a whole new world of knowledge, understanding, and compassion opened up to me.
+The best yoga teacher training India courses will teach you to spread your wings in a way that will alter your outlook on the world and will change you forever.

 The reason why I picked Patnem Beach out of the gazillion available Goa beaches was mostly that I had been there before and was too lazy to research something else.
 Maybe not the wisest decision as there are so many other beaches in Goa I could have visited, but what can I say, I was flustered and wanted convenience.
 Goa is relatively small, so if you have a long enough holiday, you maybe be able to explore both the South Goa beaches as well as the beaches in North Goa, so a little research is definitely worth it.

 There’s very little to do in Patnem Beach aside from eating, sipping on fruity drinks, swimming in the sea, reading a book, watching the sunset, or doing yoga if that’s what you’re into.
 And rinse.
 And repeat.
 And that’s exactly what brought me there for the second time in a few years.